arc-l/arc-l.github.io/index.md

 **04/2017** - One paper accepted by RSS 2017.<br>
 **12/2016** - One paper accepted by ICRA 2017.<br>
 **04/2016** - Dr. Yu started an NSF RI project on taming combinatorial challenges in manipulation with his colleague Kostas Bekris.<br><br>

+## Prospective students

+We always look to working with motivated prospective students interested in fundamental and/or applied research in robotics.
+If you are interested in joining the ARC Lab, please read some of our recent papers and let Dr. Yu know **why** you find them interesting.